jdj0/milestone2-todo/README.md

      - MacBook Pro 13inch: Displays and acts as intended.
      - iPhone 13 Pro: Displays and acts as intended.
      - iPad Pro: Displays and acts as intended.
     - OnePlus Nord: Displays and acts as intended.
      - Huawei Mateview display: Displays and acts as intended.
  - Real World Testing
-     - Friends and family members used the application to 'offload' tasks that they wished to get done.
-This was
+     - Friends and family members used the application to mentally 'offload' tasks that they wished to get done.
+This preliminery testing was successful, but did highlight an issue on mobile devices that used safari as a browser, where the search bar being at the bottom of the page covered part of the input.
+This bug has since been fixed and is documented below.

+## Bug and Fixes
+- Mobile safari browsers have the search bar at the bottom of the window.
+This caused part of the input to be covered.
+    - Fix: changing the height of the application on mobile devices to "90vh".
+- It was possible to input empty tasks to the task list.
+    - Fix: Adding an “if” statement that alerts the user if they have tried adding an empty task to the task list.
+- It was possible to type in a task so long that it would run off the task list div.
+    - Fix: Added a limit of 30 characters to the task input.

 # Next Steps
 - Add a local storage feature so that the user can leave the webpage and return later to find the same tasks.